 The EU Data Protection Ordinance or EU General Data Protection Regulation (GDPR) leads to a far-reaching harmonization of the European data protection law for personal data.
-The amendments are required by law as of May 25, 2018.
+The amendments are required by law since May 25, 2018.

 Any company doing business with individuals located in the EU needs to comply with GDPR.